benblack769/benblack769.github.io/posts/blog/cas-offinder.md

 ![data pipeline](/images/cas-offinder/data_pipeline.png)

-With this simple archtecture, all the performance goals are satisfied.
+With this simple architecture, all the performance goals are satisfied.

-1. File processing happens asynchronously, not impeeding computation
+1. File processing happens asynchronously, not impeding computation
 2. Each GPU is controlled via its own thread, operating independently.
 3. Postprocessing file writing operates asynchronously
 4. Data is not read if the input channel's buffer is full, minimizing memory consumption.